brillout/wildcard-api/docs/intro.template.md

 In essence,
 these endpoint functions you define act as fine-grained "permission holes":
-You allow your clients to access and do things on a case-by-case basis.
+You allow your client to access and do things on a case-by-case basis.
 This is a simple alternative to permission rules.

 The structureless nature of Wildcard is a great fit for rapid prototyping where flexibility is paramount.
-Whereas the rigid structure of a generic API gets in the way of quickly evolving a prototype.
+Whereas the rigid structure of a generic API gets in the way of quickly evolving your prototype.

 That said, Wildcard is not suitable for:
  - Third-party clients.